*Wild Space Skip Stitch Highlights-26.jpeg

 April 10-11, 2026

-Step into a world where the ordinary becomes extraordinary.
-This dance theatre work uses the vastness of outer space as a metaphor to explore distance, connection, and possibility, immersing audiences in a dazzling, multi-sensory experience of bold movement, evocative text, and stunning imagery.
-The evening also features a new solo for Artistic Director Dan Schuchart crafted by guest artist Alexandra Barbier for her ongoing project, few things ahead of time, in which a 48-hour creative process yields adventitious choices, inventive tactics, and unexpected outcomes.
-Join us at the beautiful Jan Serr Studio, where the Milwaukee skyline becomes our backdrop and the evening emerges in a luminous shimmer.
+The evening invited audiences into a world where the ordinary became extraordinary.
+This dance‑theatre work used the vastness of outer space as a metaphor to explore distance, connection, and possibility, immersing audiences in a dazzling, multi‑sensory experience of bold movement, evocative text, and striking imagery.
+The program also featured a new solo for Artistic Director Dan Schuchart, crafted by guest artist Alexandra Barbier as part of her ongoing project few things ahead of time, in which a 48‑hour creative process yielded adventitious choices, inventive tactics, and unexpected outcomes.
+Performed at the beautiful Jan Serr Studio, the work unfolded against the Milwaukee skyline, which became a luminous backdrop for the evening.

 InSite: FIELD GUIDE